harihara-swamy/Food-project/README.md

-# 🍔 Foodie – The Burger and Pizza Dining Website
+# 🍔 Foodie – The Burger and Pizza Dining Platform

 **Foodie** is a fully responsive, visually appealing dining website built using HTML, CSS, and JavaScript.
 Designed to enhance the online restaurant experience, it allows users to browse menus, discover deals, and interact with a modern UI optimized for all devices.